 Anticipatory Bail In Punjab: Process, Grounds and What Courts Check

-If you are searching for anticipatory bail in Punjab, the starting point is Section 482 of the Bharatiya Nagarik Suraksha Sanhita, 2023.
-That provision allows a person who has reason to believe that they may be arrested on an accusation of having committed a non-bailable offence to apply to the High Court or the Court of Session for a direction that, in the event of arrest, they shall be released on bail.
-In simple terms, anticipatory bail is pre-arrest bail.
-It is meant for apprehended arrest, not for a situation where arrest has already happened and the person is already in custody.
+If you are searching for anticipatory bail in Punjab, the first thing to understand is that anticipatory bail is pre-arrest bail.
+Under Section 482 of the Bharatiya Nagarik Suraksha Sanhita, 2023, a person who has reason to believe they may be arrested on an accusation of having committed a non-bailable offence can apply to the High Court or the Court of Session for protection.
+In simple terms, the request is this: if arrest happens, the person should be released on bail.

 What Conditions The Court May Impose